How may I learn more about the Respiratory Care program at IUP?

 I already have a bachelor’s degree.
 How many more courses will I have to complete to earn a Bachelor of Science degree in Respiratory Care?

 Students who have already earned a first bachelor’s degree from a college or university are admitted to the respiratory care program with advanced placement.
-Often, especially if the first degree is in a science area, students must only complete a few remaining science courses before progressing to the clinical phase of the program at The Western Pennsylvania Hospital.
+Often, especially if the first degree is in a science area, students must only complete a few remaining science courses before progressing to the clinical phase of the program.
 In some cases, students may complete the second degree in as few as five semesters.